aberemia24/asset-generator/README.md

 ### Future Improvements Roadmap
 1.  **Backend for Key Security:** Create a simple serverless function or backend service to act as a proxy.
 The frontend would make requests to this backend, which would then securely attach the API keys and forward the requests to the AI/Stock services.
 2.  **Full Database Integration:** Replace `localStorage` with a proper database (e.g., Supabase, Firebase) to enable user accounts, persistent generation history, and saved prompts.
-3.  **Advanced In-painting/Out-painting:** Implement more granular image editing tools, allowing users to select a specific area of an image to edit or to expand the canvas.
-4.  **Video Generation:** Integrate a video generation model (e.g., 'veo-2.0-generate-001') to expand the app's capabilities beyond static images.
+3.  **Video Generation:** Integrate a video generation model (e.g., 'veo-2.0-generate-001') to expand the app's capabilities beyond static images.
-5.  **Global State Management:** Introduce a library like Zustand for more robust and scalable state management, especially for user data and history.
+4.  **Global State Management:** Introduce a library like Zustand for more robust and scalable state management, especially for user data and history.
-6.  **Enhanced Error Handling:** Implement more user-friendly error messages and a logging service to track API failures.
+5.  **Enhanced Error Handling:** Implement more user-friendly error messages and a logging service to track API failures.